mmbman/Katagiri/1984-01-22-Blue-Cliff-Record-Case-52-Talk-2.md

 It’s very [quick]. *[He makes a shooting sound.]* “Zoop!”
 You know; a very quick stream.

-So that is the same story that Kuan Hsi has, but his answer is quite different from Joshu.
-Joshu said, “Let the asses cross, let the horses cross.”
+So that is the same story that Kuan Hsi has, but his answer is quite different from Jōshū.
+Jōshū said, “Let the asses cross, let the horses cross.”
 That means everyday life.
 You know, everyday life, and whatever happens, he just lets all things cross.
 But Kuan Hsi says, “swift as a whistling arrow.”
 Very sharp.
 That is Kuan Hsi himself; you have to see Kuan Hsi like this.
 Kuan Hsi means the buddha-nature.
 What is a buddha?
 You see just a little pool, but you have to see the big stream, so-called Buddha.
 What is the Buddha?
 According to him, Buddha is “swift as a whistling arrow.”
 Very quick.
 Very sharp.

 That is this [line], “His contemporary the Elder of Kuan Hsi is worth a laugh.”
 So his answer is worthy of laughter.